linode/docs/docs/tools-reference/custom-kernels-distros/install-nixos-on-linode.md

 ### Prepare the Installer

+In your browser, navigate to the [NixOS download page](https://nixos.org/nixos/download.html) and copy the URL from the **Minimal installation CD, 64-bit Intel/AMD** link.

-[Boot into rescue mode](/docs/troubleshooting/rescue-and-rebuild#booting-into-rescue-mode) with the installer disk mounted as `/dev/sda`.
-Once in rescue mode, run the following command, replacing the URL with the latest 64-bit minimal installation image from the [NixOS download page](https://nixos.org/nixos/download.html).
+[Boot your Linode into rescue mode](/docs/troubleshooting/rescue-and-rebuild#booting-into-rescue-mode) with the installer disk mounted as `/dev/sda`.
+Once in rescue mode, run the following command, replacing the URL with the latest 64-bit minimal installation image copied from the [NixOS download page](https://nixos.org/nixos/download.html).
 This example installs NixOS 17.03:

     curl https://d3g5gsiof5omrk.cloudfront.net/nixos/17.03/nixos-17.03.1437.a2c7482319/nixos-minimal-17.03.1437.a2c7482319-x86_64-linux.iso | dd of=/dev/sda